Ambiguous-Cicada/Ambiguous-Cicada/DOCS.md

 ## Client-Mobile
 Majority of the important Ionic files are located in a folder called www.
+Use `ionic serve --lab` in terminal to emulate iOS and Android devices.

 ## js
 ```